cookpad/global-style-guides/python/README.md

   <sup>[link](#use-docstrings)</sup>

 - <a name="use-type-hinting"></a>
-  Use type hinting according to PEP-484 and type-check at build time with a tool (e.g. [pyre](https://github.com/facebook/pyre-check))
+  Use type hinting according to PEP-484 and type-check at build time with [pyre](https://github.com/facebook/pyre-check)
   <sup>[link](#use-type-hinting)</sup>

 - <a name="naming-conventions"></a>